shreejit-p/CodeVeda_Data_Analytics_Internship/Raw dataset/README.md

-This file contains the raw dataset
+This file contains the raw datasets